Namesonic/pAdmin/README.md

 ## Installation

-`git https://github.com/namesonic/pAdmin; sh ./ns --install`
+`git clone https://github.com/Namesonic/pAdmin; sh ./ns --install`

 Installs **lah** to the ~/bin/lah folder and appends your session path in ~/.bashrc